dandelionphp/dandelion/README.md

 ## Usage
 The recommended way is to use docker.
 The docker image comes with a self-contained splitsh binary, you don't need to download or compile it yourself.
-If you choose one of the other options to run Dandelion, please have a look at the section "Install splitsh".
+If you choose one of the other options to run Dandelion, please have a look at the section [Install splitsh](https://github.com/dandelionphp/dandelion/tree/feature/add-lock#install-splitsh).

 Choose your favorite method below.